Tonelllo/assignment1RT1/README.md

 ## Improvements

-A possible improvement would be adding logic for object avoidance
+A possbile improvemente would be to implement some kind of calculation of the absolute positioning of the robot.